ligato/docs/docs/plugins/plugin-overview.md

 More in: [GoVPPMux plugin][govppmux-plugin]

-The GoVPP mux plugin is the vpp-agent's wrapper around the [GoVPP][govpp-readme]and provides access to the VPP.
+The GoVPP mux plugin is the vpp-agent's wrapper around the [GoVPP][govpp-readme] and provides access to the VPP.
 Every plugin can interact with the VPP using the GoVPP mux.
 It provides an independent communication channel to the VPP instance.
-The communication is done via shared memory segment prefix, and the plugin also supports custom prefixes to connect to the correct VPP instance in the multi-VPP environment.
+The communication is done via shared memory segment prefix, and the plugin also supports custom prefixes to connect to the correct VPP instance in multi-VPP environment.

 ### Interface plugin

 More in: [Interface plugin][interface-plugin]

-Creates various types of interfaces (e.g. DPDK, MEMIF, TAP ...) in VPP.
+Create various types of interfaces (e.g. DPDK, MEMIF, TAP ...) in VPP.
 It can also configure base fields (IP address, MAC address, etc.) as well as more advanced features such as unnumbered interfaces or RX-mode.

 ### L2 plugin

 More in: [l2-plugin][l2-plugin]

-A base plugin configuring link-layer related configuration items such as **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.
-The L2 plugin is dependent on [interface plugin][interface-plugin-guide].
+Setup link-layer configuration items such as **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.
+Dependent on [interface plugin][interface-plugin-guide].

 ### L3 plugin

 More in: [l3-plugin][l3-plugin]

-Configure **ARP** entries (including **proxy ARP**), **VPP routes** and **IP neighbor** feature.
+Configure **ARP** entries (including **proxy ARP**), **VPP routes** and the **IP scan neighbor** feature.
 The L3 plugin is dependent on the [interface plugin][interface-plugin-guide].

 ### ACL plugin